Morning, Thursday, 19th March 2020

 It will be an opportunity for stakeholders and policymakers to discuss the latest science, and key developments in innovation in this area, and what more can be done to meet the productivity and environment challenges for the sector.

 We expect discussion on the future priorities for agriculture and the new regulatory regime, following commitments in the Queen’s Speech to reintroduce the Agriculture Bill - as well as discussion on the impact of moving towards a system of payment for public goods in areas such as environmental and animal welfare standards.

-Delegates will also consider the proposed Environment Bill, including its impact on agriculture and the role that the new Office for Environmental Protection will play in scrutinising environmental policy and law.
+Delegates will also consider the reintroduction of the Environment Bill, including its impact on agriculture and the role that the new Office for Environmental Protection will play in scrutinising environmental policy and law.

 The agenda also looks at the practicalities of increasing farming productivity and the future competitiveness of the UK agricultural sector.

 We are delighted to be able to include in this seminar keynote addresses from:

 - Professor Gideon Henderson, Chief Scientific Advisor, Defra;

 - Professor Sir Charles Godfray, Chair, Science Advisory Council, Defra and Director, Oxford Martin School, University of Oxford.